Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 <img width="424" alt="Screenshot 2025-06-03 at 10 50 45 PM" src="https://github.com/user-attachments/assets/a30cd7a7-0d53-48d7-a5ca-6b96f92a1865" />

-Insight:
+Insight: Countries with the highest number of startups reflect vibrant entrepreneurial ecosystems, robust support infrastructure, and investor interest in innovation.

-Countries with the highest number of startups reflect vibrant entrepreneurial ecosystems, robust support infrastructure, and investor interest in innovation.
+---

-4.A single value: the Pearson correlation coefficient.
+4. A single value: the Pearson correlation coefficient.

 <img width="654" alt="Screenshot 2025-06-03 at 11 00 54 PM" src="https://github.com/user-attachments/assets/6305a1dd-f120-4ee8-bf82-e92497b4de87" />